soojihan/Multitask4Veracity/README.md

 Credbank Fine-tuned ELMo(ELMo_CREDBANK) used in LLD paper can be downloaded via http://staffwww.dcs.shef.ac.uk/people/J.Gao/data/elmo_credbank/elmo_credbank_2x4096_512_2048cnn_2xhighway_weights_12262018.hdf5

+## Citation

 If you use the version from this Git repository or our augmented data (BostonBombing-Aug v1.0), please cite:

 Han S., Gao, J., Ciravegna, F. (2019).
 "Data Augmentation for Rumor Detection Using Context-Sensitive Neural Language Model With Large-Scale Credibility Corpus", *Seventh International Conference on Learning Representations (ICLR) LLD*, May 2019, New Orleans, Louisiana, US

+If you use the source code or our augmented data (v2.0), please cite:

+ Han S., Gao, J., Ciravegna, F. (2019).
+"Neural Language Model Based Training Data Augmentation for Weakly Supervised Early Rumor Detection", The 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM 2019), Vancouver, Canada, 27-30 August, 2019